Who discovered stem cells? It goes back further than you might think.

 Is it even possible that one scientific team all by themselves discovered something so ubiquitous as stem cells?

-Instead I believe the “discovery” of stem cells was an ongoing team effort over a period of many decades and there is much credit to go around.
+The “discovery” of stem cells was an ongoing team effort over many decades and there is much credit to go around.
+The goal of today’s post is to discuss who discovered stem cells and the most interesting science history here.

 Pioneers Till and McCulloch